 How do I declare my major?

-Sophomores can declare a major by completing a Long Range Plan and submitting it to the Academic Advising Center.
-You can declare your major any time during your sophomore year but no later than the Friday before mid-semester break during your fourth semester of enrollment.
-For most students, this deadline is the Friday that spring break begins.
-The Academic Advising Center provides detailed information on the declaration process.
+You can declare your major any time during your sophomore year but no later than the Friday before Spring break during your fourth semester of enrollment.
+See detailed information on the declaration process.

 How do I get assigned to an advisor in the Biology Department?